-In addition to basic PIP coverage, there are other types of coverage that you can get under Florida’s no-fault insurance.
-You can buy insurance that covers additional medical bills.
-That’s called a medical payment rider.
+In addition to basic PIP coverage, you can buy insurance that covers additional medical bills under a medical payment rider.
 The medical payment rider kicks in to cover additional medical bills up to your policy limit after your PIP insurance is exhausted.

 There’s also optional coverage in case you’re in an accident that falls outside Florida’s no-fault system.
 There’s bodily injury coverage in case you’re at fault for an accident where someone else gets catastrophically hurt.
 There’s also uninsured or underinsured coverage in case the other side is at fault, but they don’t have bodily insurance coverage to compensate you.
-Both of these types of insurance are important to have to keep your assets and peace of mind protected as you travel in Florida.
+Both types of insurance keep you protected as you travel in Florida.

 Florida’s no-fault insurance scheme can be complicated and confusing when you’re in an accident.
-If you’re not sure how to recover after your Florida car accident, contact Jack Bernstein, Injury Attorneys to discuss your options.
-Our legal team has the experienced to help you successfully navigate the no-fault system and get the compensation you need.
+If you’re unsure how to recover after your Florida car accident, contact Jack Bernstein, Injury Attorneys, to discuss your options.
+Our legal team has the experience to help you successfully navigate the no-fault system and get the compensation you need.

 Sleight, M. 2023.
 Average Cost of Car Insurance In Florida in 2023.